Polymorphic Iterable Sequential Effect Systems: Iteration

-That is, iteration takes non-error effects with finite traces $A$ and infinite traces $B$ to an effect whose finite traces the concatenation of any sequence of traces in $A$, and whose infinite effects are any repetition of finite traces followed by an infinite trace from $B$.
+That is, iteration takes effects with finite traces $A$ and infinite traces $B$ to an effect whose finite traces are the concatenation of any sequence of traces in $A$, and whose infinite effects are any repetition of finite traces followed by an infinite trace from $B$.
 This is clearly the least idempotent element greater than $(A,B)$.
-Since $A^0=\{\epsilon\}$, $I\sqsubseteq(A,B)^*$ as well, making this laxly iterable (but not distributively iterable). \end{example}
+Since $A^0=\{\epsilon\}$, $I\sqsubseteq(A,B)^*$ as well, making this effect quantale principally iterable.\footnote{Readers of the original paper~\cite{ecoop17} on effect quantales should note this example does \emph{not} satisfy the more restrictive criteria for iteration in that paper.
+Appendix \ref{apdx:comparison} articulates how this paper's notion of principally iterable generalizes the notion in the original paper.} \end{example}

 An attentive reader may be wondering why the infinite component of Example \ref{ex:iter_trace_sets} does not include $A^\omega$ --- an infinite number of executions of the finite behaviors, corresponding to the loop repeating for an infinite number of iterations, with each individual iteration having finite execution.
 This example highlights that additional work is required to treat liveness properties of sequential effect systems in a general manner.
 Our results are valid for safety properties, and therefore apply to \emph{finite prefixes} of executions (which may include finite prefixes of infinite executions).
 An operator for infinite execution would require a separate notion of infinite iteration --- $\omega$-iteration, as appears in Kleene $\omega$-Algebras~\cite{cohen2000separation,esik2015continuous}.
 While a corresponding extension to the theory of sequential effect systems has clear semantic appeal, from the perspective of applying such effect systems to programs in a conventional programming language like Java, it becomes unclear which operator (finite or infinite) to use for the effect of iteration constructs; all static sequential effect systems from the literature that contain iteration (rather than fixed point) constructs treat only safety properties and use a finite notion of iteration for this reason.
 Even those considering liveness properties in general require information outside the type system for this: \citet{Koskinen14LTR} assume an oracle for assigning liveness aspects of effects.